 Crowfall combat has certain elements that are similar to Wildstar (our movement includes things like sprints, dashes, and double jumps) and other components that are similar to TERA (combo attacks that have short “locked” animation sequences – chains that you can opt to continue or break - for a cost.)

-The result, when combined with our voxel terrain and physics based movement systems. is combat sequences that look more fluid, feel more visceral and require more tactical thinking.
+The result is combat sequences that look more fluid, feel more visceral and require more tactical thinking.

 How is combat tactical?

 Our goal is to create a pace of combat where you can recognize your opponent’s attacks and respond to them appropriately.
 For example, when a Knight sees a Champion leap in the air, he has time to right-click and block the attack.
 This would not only reduce the damage from the Champion’s attack but, when a Knight blocks, it also makes them immune to many forms of crowd control.

 We feel if the combat pacing is too fast, there isn’t an appropriate amount of time (when you factor in internet latency) to give the player the feeling that they can counter incoming attacks.